Rovien Ostiana

-Rovien Ostiana (born 14 February 2002) is a professional footballer who plays as a midfielder for TOGB and the Aruba national team.
+Rovien Ostiana (born 14 February 2002) is a professional footballer who plays as a midfielder for Walton & Hersham and the Aruba national team.
 With eight international goals, he is Aruba's all-time record scorer.

 Club career

 As a youth, Ostiana played for SV SVV beginning in at least 2013.
 In 2014 he moved to England and had stints with Brentford, Queens Park Rangers, and Cambridge United.
 For the 2020/2021 season, he moved to non-league club Enfield Town of the Isthmian League Premier Division, suiting up for the under-19 team.

 Ostiana returned to the Netherlands in 2021, signing for Kozakken Boys.
 In July 2022, he moved to Jong Volendam of the Tweede Divisie.
 Team manager Kizito Musampa stated that Ostiana was his ideal image of a true number six.
 Shortly after joining the club, he appeared in a 8–0 friendly victory over SV De Rijp.
 He was joined on the Volendam roster by fellow Dutch Caribbean player Quincy Hoeve, a Bonaire international.
 In August 2023 the two players linked up in a league match against Koninklijke HFC.

 In July 2024, Ostiana went on trial with VV Smitshoek.
 Soon thereafter he debuted in a pre-season match against SteDoCo, but was played out of his natural position because of the absence of some squad members.
 He then competed in a local derby match against BVV Barendrecht.
 By September 2024, Ostiana had joined of RKAVV the Vierde Divisie.
 In July 2025, he moved to TOGB of the Derde Divisie.

+After spells at La Fama and VV Zwaluwen, Ostiana returned to England and joined National League South side Walton & Hersham in September 2026.